Advanced Eye Imaging

 Many eye diseases and conditions develop over time.
 With imaging technology, we can see the fine details, monitor minor changes, and make recommendations based on accurate information.

-At regular eye examinations, we use our advanced eye imaging technologies to keep our knowledge up-to-date.
+During regular eye exams, we use our modern eye imaging technologies to keep our knowledge up-to-date.
 Visit us for regular appointments so we can see your eye health more clearly.

 At the corner of Springbank Drive and Wonderland Road, our clinic offers plenty of parking out front.